yuvalmGS/gigaspaces-wiki-jekyll/tutorials/java-home.markdown

 {%endcomment%}

 You can download all examples presented here from [GitHub](https://github.com/Gigaspaces/xap-tutorial).
-Feel free to clown, fork and contribute to the tutorial code.
+Feel free to clone, fork and contribute to the tutorial code.

 # Let's get started